- 1:12 roof pitch (2:12-6:12 available)

 - Warranties of 30yrs+ (frame & paint)

-A single-story 30x40 shop house has sufficient floor space for a one-bedroom, one-bathroom home and 600 sq ft of workspace, and a two-story home can be configured with a two-bedroom apartment on top with 1,200 sq ft of shop space on the ground level.
+A single-story 30x40 metal building with living quarters has sufficient floor space for a one-bedroom, one-bathroom home and 600 sq ft of workspace, and a two-story home can be configured with a two-bedroom apartment on top with 1,200 sq ft of shop space on the ground level.
 Consider adding a lean-to for additional outdoor covered storage space.
 Discover why shop houses are becoming increasingly popular as modern live-work properties.Designs & Layouts

 At 2,400 square feet, a 40x60 shop with living quarters can be configured as a single-story, two-bedroom or two-story, three-bedroom shop house.
 Both options offer an expansive 1,200 square feet of clear-span workshop space.
 Explore sample designs and layouts.Designs & Layouts